 In addition to the NCAP rating, the Leaf is also billed as a top safety pick from the Insurance Institute for Highway Safety (IIHS).

 Vehicles that achieve good scores in front, rear, and side impact testing, as well as roof strength, are given this esteemed rating.

-Not only is the Nissan Leaf considered to be a safe car, it also offers many other advantages in terms of insurance rates.
+Not only is the Nissan Leaf considered to be a safe car, but it also offers many other advantages regarding insurance rates.
 It is entirely electric and can go an average of 100 miles on a single charge.